 After planting about 80 fruit trees with my dad, I realized that the process can be very fun as long as you make sure the fruit tree is having fun as well.
-We hope that these planting instructions help you start your planting journey well. – Mané Mehrabyan
+We hope that these guide on how to plant fruit trees will help you start your planting journey well. – Mané Mehrabyan

 - Another helper to hold the tree vertically (will need two sets of hands)

 - A bucket/bin to soak the tree roots in water

 - A shovel or spade for digging

 - For dwarf and semi-dwarf trees, a stake/post to place next to the tree

 - Something to bang the post in (a hammer or rock will do)